martingerlach/mwaddlink-query/README.md

 ## Introduction
 This repository tries to provide an interface to the link-recommendation models trained with [mwaddlink](https://github.com/dedcode/mwaddlink).

+Update 2020-10-15:
+- The content of this repo has been merged intothe main repo [mwaddlink](https://github.com/dedcode/mwaddlink)
+- So check out the code there, this repo will not be maintained anymore and is most likely out of date.

 Currently, the model (and the corresponding data) lives on the stat1008-machine on the wmf-cluster.
 So this will only work there for the moment.

 Note that we only support a small number of languages so far (simple, de), but are continuouosly expanding.